codefellows/seattle-301d19/08-sql-db/README.md

 *Song for today: ["The Empire Strikes Back Theme"](https://www.youtube.com/watch?v=dhL_v6yZIso&index=1&list=PLVngfM2hsbi97X7yB1bCwl5qSoC23l9zo) by Meco, a true disco abomination!*

-- First off, a visit from Karinne and Mindy in Admissions!
 - Code Review (brief; just enough to clarify yesterday)
 - Installation of Postgres progress?
 - Today for lab we'll organize you in pairs/threes by OS just to help manage the functionality of your setups in a more efficient manner.
 By the time of tomorrow's lab  we'll do pairs as usual and mixed OSs should not matter.
-Let's take couple of minutes so Steven can make lists of who is on which OS.
+Let's take couple of minutes so TAs can make lists of who is on which OS.
 - We'll plan to do about 75-90 minutes of review of the lab code in class today.
-Sam won't publish the lab until we are finished with class; you should be 100% dialed on the class discussion and not futzing around on your own screen other than to take some notes.

 - [Postgres article on Wikipedia](https://en.wikipedia.org/wiki/PostgreSQL)